Shepe1304/Shepe1304/README.md

 ## 🔬 Research Experience

-Currently working as an **Application Developer & Researcher** at the **LAM² Laboratory**, where I'm developing AI-based classification models for superhydrophobic surfaces and building efficient data extraction pipelines.
+Currently working as an **Application Developer & Researcher** at the **LAM²P Laboratory**, where I'm developing AI-based classification models for superhydrophobic surfaces and building efficient data extraction pipelines.

 Previously, I was a **Research Assistant** at the **Digital Signal Processing And Embedded Systems Laboratory (DESLab)**, implementing CNN and YOLOv8 on Jetson Nano for real-time blink rate calculation in lie-detection analysis.

+🏆 **3rd Place at PTNK Initiative in Interdisciplinary Science & Engineering Research Symposium**

 ## 📊 GitHub Stats